 - Irritants — Many everyday products contain harsh chemicals that damage your skin’s barrier.

 - Cold weather — During the winter months, low temperatures and humidity dry out your skin.
 Indoor heating can also dry out your skin.

 - Hot water — Hot water from washing dishes or from showers can affect your skin’s moisture levels.

 - Your diet — Dry skin may be a sign of ongoing dehydration.
 Besides drinking more water, eat more hydrating foods.

-- Begin a moisturizing routine to minimize moisture loss and repair the skin barrier.
-When you invest in a quality moisturizer that will help minimize transepidermal water loss of the skin (moisture loss), such as a product like Cutemol Cream with Beeswax.
-The Beeswax leaves a thin layer on the skin and this will help keep your skin hydrated and repair the skin barrier.
+- Begin a moisturizing routine to minimize moisture loss and repair the broken skin barrier.
+When you invest in a quality moisturizer that will help minimize transepidermal water loss of the skin (moisture loss), such as a product like Cutemol Cream in a water-in-oil formulation containing natural Beeswax and Allantoin.
+The Beeswax leaves a thin layer on the skin and this will reduce water loss from the skin and help keep your skin hydrated and repair the skin barrier.
 The goal is to help your skin retain moisture day-in and day-out.
 Apply your moisturizer of choice two to three times daily.
 In this case, focus on your hands and feet, especially after bathing.
 If you have sensitive skin, opt for a cream that is void of fragrance and parabens, such as Cūtemol Sensitive Emollient Dry Skin Cream.

 - If you have deep cracks, talk to your physician about a liquid skin bandage.
 This can help you treat skin cracks.
 Once healed, it’s important to continue your daily moisturizing routine as a preventative measure.